fiotran/DailySchedule/introduction-to-angular/routing-and-lazy-load.md

 As you can see above, Angular routes accepts an array so you can specify as many routes as needed

 {% hint style="warning" %}
-when working with routing always re serve
+when working with routing always restart `ng serve`
 {% endhint %}